Children's Mental Health Awareness Week

 Throughout the year, we hear from caregivers, mental health professionals, and community members who want to spread awareness about the importance of children’s mental health and the need for services that support recovery, resilience, and success for youth.
 Children’s Mental Health Awareness Week is designed to do just that!

-Running from May 7 - 13, 2023, this week is the perfect opportunity for our community to come together and make a difference.
-This year, we’re taking it a step further with our kickoff event, The Baker SuperK Walk, Roll & Fun Run.
+Running from May 5 - 11, 2024, this week is the perfect opportunity for our community to come together and make a difference.
+We're thrilled to offer a community kickoff event, The Baker SuperK Walk, Roll & Fun Run.

 We’re so excited to announce our new Mighty Kids, Mighty Minds campaign: a mental health movement aimed at promoting understanding, building resiliency, and creating healing for children and families.